PrefectHQ/prefect/docs/concepts/schedules.md

 ## The `Scheduler` service

 The `Scheduler` service is started automatically when `prefect orion start` is run.
-By default, it visits deployments on a [60-second loop][prefect.utilities.settings.ServicesSettings.scheduler_loop_seconds] and attempts to create up to [100][prefect.utilities.settings.ServicesSettings.scheduler_max_runs] scheduled flow runs up to [100 days][prefect.utilities.settings.ServicesSettings.scheduler_max_scheduled_time] in the future.
+By default, it visits deployments on a [60-second loop][prefect.settings.ServicesSettings.scheduler_loop_seconds] and attempts to create up to [100][prefect.settings.ServicesSettings.scheduler_max_runs] scheduled flow runs up to [100 days][prefect.settings.ServicesSettings.scheduler_max_scheduled_time] in the future.
 This means that if a deployment has an hourly schedule, the default settings will create runs for the next 4 days (or 100 hours).
 If it has a weekly schedule, the default settings will maintain the next 14 runs (up to 100 days in the future).

 !!! info "The scheduler does not affect execution"
     The Orion `Scheduler` service only creates new flow runs and places them in `Scheduled` states; it is not at all involved in flow or task execution.
 Making the scheduler loop faster will not make flows start or run faster.